General

 How does AI orchestration reduce middle-mile logistics costs?

-AI orchestration reduces middle-mile costs through four compounding mechanisms: constraint-based route optimization processing 180+ variables simultaneously (vs. 10–20 in ERP modules), dynamic carrier allocation that rebalances across owned fleet and contracted/spot capacity in real time, load consolidation that reduces empty running and improves the 60% average load factor, and emissions-per-route optimization that embeds CSRD Scope 3 compliance into the routing computation.
-Enterprise implementations deliver 15–20% cost reductions within months.
+Locus’s AI-powered orchestration platform reduces middle-mile costs through four compounding mechanisms: constraint-based route optimization processing 180+ variables simultaneously (vs. 10–20 in ERP modules), dynamic carrier allocation that rebalances across owned fleet and contracted/spot capacity in real time, load consolidation that reduces empty running and improves the 60% average load factor, and emissions-per-route optimization that embeds CSRD Scope 3 compliance into the routing computation.
+Enterprise implementations deliver 15–20% cost reductions within months, with additional gains from 30% operational downtime reduction and 18% forecast accuracy improvement.

 Can AI routing platforms integrate with SAP TM without replacing it?

 Yes.
-Modern AI orchestration platforms are built with API-first architecture specifically to deploy above existing ERP systems like SAP and Oracle.
+Locus’s AI orchestration platform is built with API-first architecture specifically to deploy above existing ERP systems like SAP and Oracle.
 The platform functions as an execution layer — ingesting data from SAP TM, optimizing routing, carrier allocation, and load configuration in real time, and pushing decisions back into the ERP workflow.
 This deploys in weeks to months, preserving the existing SAP investment while adding the dynamic optimization capability SAP TM lacks.
+For enterprises assessing this integration path, evaluating route optimization software designed for API-first ERP overlay is the critical selection criterion.

 How does the European driver shortage affect middle-mile costs?